postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 > You can't use the __Save Responses__ option with requests from [Collection Runner](/docs/running-collections/intro-to-collection-runs/).

-## Main work area
+## Workbench

-Whether you're working with a collection, an API, or another element type, the center section of Postman is where you do the majority of your work.
+Whether you're working with a collection, an API, or another element type, the Postman workbench is where you do the majority of your work.
 [Tabs](#tabs) enable you to organize your work, while the [right sidebar](#right-sidebar) gives you access to element-specific tools like documentation, and the [environment selector and environment quick look](#environment-selector-and-environment-quick-look) enable you to manage variables.

 ### Tabs